Japanese occupation of Singapore: Scarcity of basic needs

 Basic resources, ranging from food to medication, were scarce during the occupation.
 The prices of basic necessities increased drastically over the three and a half years due to hyperinflation.
 For example, the price of rice increased from $5 per 100 catties (about 60 kg) to $5,000 by the end of the occupation between August and September 1945.
-The Japanese issued ration cards, also known as "Peace Living Certificates" to limit the amount of resources distributed to the civilian population.
+The Japanese issued ration cards, also known as "Peace Living Certificates", which were very precious to the people at that time, to limit the amount of resources distributed to the civilian population.
 Adults could purchase 5 kg of rice per month and children received 2 kg accordingly.
 The amount of rice for adults was reduced by 25% as the war progressed, as much of the scarce rice supplies were sent to feed the Japanese military.

 The Japanese issued "Banana Money" (so referred to due to the image of a banana tree printed on most of such notes of the currency) as their main currency during the occupation period since British Straits currency became rarer and was subsequently phased out when the Japanese took over in 1942.
 They instituted elements of a command economy in which there were restrictions on the demand and supply of resources, thus creating a popular black market from which the locals could obtain key scarce resources such as rice, meat, and medicine.
 The "Banana" currency started to suffer from high inflation and dropped drastically in value because the occupation authorities would simply print more whenever they needed it; consequently on the black market, Straits currency was more widely used.

 Food availability and quality decreased greatly.
 Sweet potatoes, tapiocas and yams became the staple food of most diets of many Singaporeans because they were considerably cheaper than rice and could also be grown fast and easily in backyard gardens.
 They were then turned into a variety of dishes, as both desserts and all three meals of the day.
 Such foods helped to fend starvation off, with limited success in terms of nutrients gained, and new ways of consuming sweet potatoes, tapiocas and yams with other products were regularly invented and created to help stave off the monotony.
 Both the British colonial and Japanese occupation authorities encouraged their local population to grow their own food even if they had the smallest amount of land.
-The encouragement and production were similar to what occurred with "Victory Gardens" in Western nations (predominantly in Europe) during World War II as food supplies grew ever more scarce.
-Ipomoea aquatica, which grew relatively easily and flourished relatively well near water sources, became a popular food-crop just as it did the other vegetables.
+The encouragement and production were similar to what occurred with "Victory Gardens" in Western nations (predominantly in Europe) during World War II as food supplies grew ever scarcer.
+Ipomoea aquatica, which grew relatively easily and flourished relatively well near water sources, also became a popular food-crop.